Cohomological invariants of hyperelliptic curves of even genus: Introduction

+Cohomological invariants of algebraic groups have been widely studied in the last three decades, culminating in a number of important results by Merkurjev, Serre, Rost, and many others.
+They are invariants of the functor describing the isomorphism classes of $G$-torsors, which also naturally makes them invariants of the classifying stack $BG$.

+A natural extension of the concept is to construct corresponding invariants for more complicated moduli problems, such as for example smooth curves of a given genus.
+Differently from the case of $BG$, the classifying stacks for these moduli problems are not gerbes over a point.
+One could say that the stack $BG$ is a purely arithmetic object, which from a geometric point of view is just a point, with a group of automorphisms attached.
+On the opposite end of the spectrum, a variety can be thought as a purely geometric object.
+Stacks such as $\mathscr{M}_g$, which parametrizes families of smooth curves of genus $g$, have both geometric information, which we can roughly think about as the moduli space, and arithmetic information, corresponding to the curves' automorphism groups.

-In \cite{me} the author has introduced the concept of cohomological invariant of a smooth algebraic stack.
+In \cite{Pirisi} the author introduced the notion of cohomological invariant of a smooth algebraic stack.
 Given a smooth algebraic stack $\mathscr{M}$, we can consider the functor of isomorphisms classes of its points

-Which sends a field $K/k_0$ to the classes of isomorphisms of objects over $K$ in $\mathscr{M}$.
+which sends a field $K/k_0$ to the set of isomorphism classes of objects over $K$ in $\mathscr{M}$.
 Then a cohomological invariant for $\mathscr{M}$ is defined as a natural transformation

-Satisfying a natural continuity condition.
+satisfying a natural continuity condition.

-The theory set up \cite{me} can be used to compute the cohomological invariants of the stacks of Hyperelliptic curves of all even genera, and of genus three.
-The main result is the following:
+The theory set up in \cite{Pirisi} can be used to compute the cohomological invariants of the stacks of hyperelliptic curves of all even genera.
+The main result of this paper is the following: